fablabnk/EuroTubeScreamer/README.md

 - Two projects cannot be opened side by side in one instance of KiCad, instead to you have create a new instance e.g. right click on app icon and choose `New Window`
 - Once the two projects are opened in this way, you can copy elements between them
+- To wire the switches to the PCB using hookup wire I created a new footprint called `TwoHole_Connector` consisting simply of two pads

+# Power

+For now I'm:
+- bringing in +12V from eurorack PSU
+- connecting it to where the 9v came in, in the original circuit
+- creating a 10V ref to be used to keep our CV input/pot in the right rack (10vpp)